-Any project attempting to create a sustainable culture must honor the four principles of sustainability articulated by framework for sustainable development, The Natural Step (two online courses are available for more details).
+Any project attempting to create a sustainable culture (including one planet thriving) must honor the four principles of sustainability articulated by framework for sustainable development, The Natural Step (two online courses are available for more details).

 Adhering to these principles will require that we develop ways of living together that integrate both physical and social technologies, a project that is our central focus, as described in this working document.
 Knowing how and whether we are succeeding will depend on finding ways to measure these principles.
 These principles are based on four basic scientific laws that govern the Earth, as quoted directly from the Natural Step: